syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Maximum-display-item-with-Expander.md

 # Maximum Display Item with Expander

-Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.We can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
-We can set the desire text for the displaying the Load more text with the property `LoadMoreText`.
+You can restrict the number of suggestions displayed and load the remaining items by selecting LoadMore.
+The maximum suggestion to be displayed can be restricted using the `MaximumSuggestion` property.
+You can set the desire text for the displaying the Load More text using the `LoadMoreText` property.

 {% tabs %}